Query API

 bulk_create(objects, batch_size=None, ignore_conflicts=False, update_fields=None, on_conflict=None)[source]

-This method inserts the provided list of objects into the database in an efficient manner (generally only 1 query, no matter how many objects there are), and returns created objects as a list, in the same order as provided
+This method inserts the provided list of objects into the database in an efficient manner (generally only 1 query, no matter how many objects there are).

 Parameters: